 Thanks to a partnership with the European Bank for Reconstruction and Development, the University of Rome Tor Vergata has the pleasure of pr esenting the conference speakers, experts from International Financial Institutions and regulatory bodies, policy-makers, economists, lawyers, public procurers that will engage in a much-needed debate concerning issues related to innovation, competitiveness, sustainability and regulation in procurement worldwide.

 Conference Structure | gpc 2021

-The Global Procurement Conference is generally structured with a total of six sessions dedicated to a specific theme.
-Each session hosts at least two speakers and lasts 90 minutes: 30 minutes for each speaker and 30 minutes for debate. from 2.30pm to 5.30pm CEST.
+The conference will be held VIRTUALLY in 6 sessions distributed in 3 separate events on July 6th, 7th and 8th 2020.
+Each session hosts two speakers and lasts 90 minutes: 30 minutes for each speaker and 30 minutes for debate. from 2.30pm to 5.30pm CEST.

 A History of Professional Upgrading in Procurement at Tor Vergata

 Following that successful initiative, a new Master in Public Procurement Management was created in 2012 with the decisive and generous support of the European Bank for Reconstruction and Development along with the Italian government.
 More than 100 public procurers from all over the world have come to Rome for 4 months to follow the interdisciplinary courses taught by some of the most important experts in procurement, including IFI specialists, lawyers, economists, and technical experts.

 IMPPM classes are composed of qualified professionals who have at least 5 years of experience in field of public procurement, and come from a variety of countries from Central and Eastern Europe, the Middle East and Africa.
 Following the lecture period in Rome, students continue the remaining part of the Master programme from their home countries as they participate in an E-Learning module, perform a professional traineeship in procurement, and research and write their final thesis to conclude the obligations of the IMPPM programme.